-Initial Coverage Stage - This is the stage before your total drug costs including amounts you have paid and what your plan has paid on your behalf for the year have reached \$4,430.
+Initial Coverage Stage - This is the stage before your total drug costs including amounts you have paid and what you plan has paid on your behalf for the year have reached \$4.660.00.

-Initial Enrollment Period - When you are first eligible for Medicare, the period of time when you can sign up for Medicare Part A and Part B. For example, if you're eligible for Medicare when you turn 65, your Initial Enrollment Period is the 7-month period that begins 3 months before the month you turn 65, includes the month you turn 65, and ends 3 months after the month you turn 65.
+Initial Enrollment Period - When you are first eligible for Medicare, the period of time when you can sign up for Medicare Part A and Part B. If you're eligible for Medicare when you turn 65, your Initial Enrollment Period is the 7-month period that begins 3 months before the month you turn 65, includes the month you turn 65, and ends 3 months after the month you turn 65.

 List of Covered Drugs (Formulary or "Drug List") - A list of prescription drugs covered by the plan.
-The drugs on this list are selected by the plan with the help of doctors and pharmacists.
-The list includes both brand name and generic drugs.